fsleyes/dbiR/README.md

     date_max      = "01-01-2024")
 ```

-`sec_threshold` matters more than it looks like it should.
+`sec_threshold` matters and it will differ based on your own texting rhythms.
 It defines where one
 conversation stops and the next begins, which in turn defines who initiated and
 who got left hanging.
-Two days is a reasonable default for close friends and
+Two days may be a reasonable default for close friends and may be
 too short for people you talk to a few times a year.
+You will have to pick one for yourself.

+You can ignore messages that are shorter (eg. maybe if you don't care about data from acquaintances) using the message_min parameter, which allows you to filter out contacts with a minimum no. of messages

 ## What the five components are

 Every component is a ratio oriented the same way, so above 1 always means
-you're the one leaning in:
+you're the one leaning in (ie. you are more down bad for them):

 - **`init_ratio`** — how often you start a conversation vs. how often they do
 - **`rt_ratio`** — how long they take to reply vs. how long you take